Lai Ching-te: Vice presidency (2020–2024)

 During his vice presidency, Lai served as President Tsai Ing-wen's special envoy to Honduras for president Xiomara Castro's inauguration in January 2022.
 After the assassination of former Japanese prime minister Shinzo Abe, he made a private trip to Tokyo to pay his respects and became Taiwan's most senior official to visit Japan in five decades.
 In November 2022, Lai led representatives of Taiwan's travel agencies and industry associations to Palau to foster collaborations between the two countries.

 In November 2022, President Tsai resigned as leader of DPP after the party's heavy losses in local elections.
 Lai officially registered as a candidate for the DPP chair election in December.
 Since Lai was the only candidate running, he became the new chairman of the DPP in 2023.

 2024 presidential campaign

 In March 2023, Lai registered as the only person to run in the DPP's 2024 presidential primary and was officially nominated by the ruling party in April.
-On 21 November 2023, Lai formally registered his campaign at the Central Election Commission along with his running mate, Hsiao Bi-khim.
+On 21 November 2023, Lai formally registered his campaign at the Central Election Commission along with his running mate, Louise Hsiao.
 Lai claimed victory in a three-way race on 13 January 2024, marking the first time that a political party had won three consecutive presidential terms since direct elections were first held in 1996.
 However, the DPP lost its majority in the legislative election.